 Death and Recognition:

 He died on 24 Feb 1851, was laid in the St. Nicholas’s church.
-He’s got no recognition in the start but in the late 1970s and 1980s, several authors studied his works and he got several recognitions from the England government and lords and also, he got a google doodle designed for paying him a tribute
+He’s got no recognition at the start, but in the late 1970s and 1980s, several authors studied his works.
+He got several recognitions from the England government and lords and got a google doodle designed for paying him a tribute